This is the place if you need:

 To set up a Parent PowerSchool Account, parents will need their student’s parent access ID and password.
-We mail those home the first week of September.
+We mail those home within the first 2 weeks of school.
 Parents can link all their students to one Parent Account, all you need is the parent access ID and password for each of your students.
 For instructions, see the Parent Single Sign-On Instruction Sheet.

 With a Parent PowerSchool Account, parents will have access to a special Email Notifications page where they can sign up for automatic progress reports.
 Because of this exclusive feature, it is highly recommended that parents keep their account ID and password confidential and not share it with their student.
 Students get their own ID and password when they pick up their laptop.